andrewfhw/quilljs-parser/README.md

 ## The Paragraph Format

-A parsed QuillJS document is composed entirely of paragraphs.
+A parsed QuillJS document is composed entirely of **paragraphs**.
 Each `paragraph` must contain either a `textRuns` property or an `embed` property, which indicates the *content* of the paragraph.
 A `paragraph` may also contain an `attributes` property, which indicates the *formatting* of the paragraph.

 ### `textRuns`